-The backstory: Adventure Risk Challenge (ARC) builds bridges between high school students and public lands — and, along the way, engages participants in programming that helps them hone academic, leadership and stewardship skills.
+The backstory: Adventure Risk Challenge (ARC) builds bridges between high school students and public lands.
+Along the way, it engages participants in programming that helps them hone academic, leadership, and stewardship skills.

 ARC works with high schools in California’s Merced and Fresno counties.
 Most ARC students live in predominantly low-income communities, have limited access to their nearby national park, and are often the first in their families to graduate high school and go on to college.